tembo-io/website/docusaurus/blog/2024-02-01-parallel-vector-indexes/index.md

 And so, we had to try it out!

-But then, while preparing the benchmark, I learned that Lantern can also build HNSW indexes via their external tool [lantern-cli](https://github.com/lanterndata/lantern_extras).
+But then, while preparing the benchmark, I learned that Lantern can also build HNSW indexes in parallel via their external tool [lantern-cli](https://github.com/lanterndata/lantern_extras).

 So, this means that we can compare both extensions in a more fair manner.

 ## How do they work?